 X Map of Europe showing % of errors in word reading at the end of first year of formal school, by country.
 2003.

-N.B speed & ease of learning to read written languages accurately depends on two cultural factors: transparency of the spelling code (orthographic depth) + the teaching method used.
+N.B Two cultural factors hugely influence the speed & ease of learning to read and spell a written language accurately: transparency of the language's spelling code (orthographic depth) + the teaching method used.

 PIRLS international reading results: both orthographic depth and instruction method are important